Disclaimer: This is Untrue.

 https://en.wikipedia.org/wiki/File:KievanRus1000.png

-Other than that, it is said that a certain number of people of Khazaria's Judaism moved to the
+Additionally, it is said that a certain number of Jewish people from Khazaria migrated

 >>>>>>>>>>>>